UBCFormulaElectric/Consolidated-Firmware/README.md

 ...
 ```

 Always invoke `clion` from the command line.
-That way `clion` will load `.bashc` and read the modifications you made the the `PATH` variable.
+That way `clion` will load `.bashrc` and read the modifications you made the the `PATH` variable.

 ##### Windows
 Find `Environment Variables` in your start menu and then add the appropriate paths to `PATH`: